backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Commands.md

 	- `terraform show -json <planfile>`: To show the contents of the plan file in json format.
 - `terraform output`: Prints all the output variables.
 	- `terraform output variable_name`: Printing a specific variable.
+- `terraform output -json`: query all of our outputs in JSON format.
 - `terraform refresh`: Used to sync terraform with the real world architecture.
 	- Useful when a manual update is made to the resources controlled by terraform.
 	- *This will only modify the state file*.